We take your privacy very seriously. Below you will find our policy.Learn More

 You may ask Streamlytics for a copy of your information to correct it, erase it, and to transfer it to other organizations at your request.
 You also have rights to object to some processing and, where Streamlytics has asked for your consent to process your data, to withdraw this consent.
 Streamlytics will only send marketing to you if you have indicated that you wish to receive marketing information from us.
 In addition, you have rights to object to direct marketing at any time.
 Where Streamlytics processes your data because Streamlytics has a legitimate interest in doing so (as explained above), you also have a right to object to this.
 These rights may be limited in some situations – for example, where Streamlytics can demonstrate that it has a legal requirement to process your data.

 Streamlytics’s Site may include links to other websites, apps, and services whose privacy practices may differ from Streamlytics’s practices.
-Information collected by those companies is governed by their own privacy policies or statements.
+In the case of Customers, like Oracle, where Streamlytics functions as a data provider as part of a broader advertising ecosystem, or when it comes to any other website, app, or service, information collected by those companies is governed by their own privacy policies or statements.

 Streamlytics’s Site may offer a publicly accessible blog and/or a support forum.
 Any information provided in any such areas may be read, collected, and used by others including the general public.